Skip to main content

 DeprecationWarning: collection.[method] is deprecated

-There are a bunch of methods that fall into this category:
+A bunch of methods fall into this bucket:

 • collection.insert - use insertOne, insertMany or bulkWrite instead